jaeyk/ClassKit/README.md

 name lists with an optional header labeled `name` or `names`.

-Development note: The browser experience and underlying utilities were developed by Jae Yeon Kim using OpenAI's Codex.
+Development note: The browser experience and underlying utilities were developed by Jae Yeon Kim using OpenAI's Codex (2025).
 The collection is called ClassKit and the published site will reference that name.

 ### Sample data for quick testing